postgres-ai/postgres-checkup/README.md

 `--ssh-hostname db2.vpn.local` - SSH will be used for the connection.
 SSH port can be defined as well with option `--ssh-port`.

-`--pg-hostname db2.vpn.local` - `psql` will be used for connection.
+`--pg-hostname db2.vpn.local` - `psql` will be used for the connection.
 The port where PostgreSQL accepts connections can be defined with the option `--pg-port`

 In case when `--pg-port` or `--ssh-port` are not defined but `--port` is defined, value of `--port` option